 - Google Earth Pro: This software comes for free and is used for creating, viewing, and display of spatial data and information.

 - QGIS: Open source used for same as GoogleEarthPro with basic addition that it helps to publish also.

-- ggmap For R: Good for learnt intellectual with R programming language just need to download package for visualization.
+- ggmap For R: Good for learning intellectual with R programming language just need to download the package for visualization.

 - GeoDa: Free and open source tool for spatial analysis.

-3. Many Tools which are Popular with Web GIS as Popular Online Tool:
+3. Many Tools are Popular with Web GIS as Popular Online Tool:

-- StoryMap JS: This tool is mostly used for displaying timeline over a map.
+- StoryMap JS: This tool is mostly used for displaying timelines over a map.

-- Scribble Maps: Used for making simple map like image and then export it from that.
+- Scribble Maps: Used for making a simple map-like image and then exporting it from that.

-4. Many Programming Libraries which are used for Creating many Web Maps:
+4. Many Programming Libraries are used for Creating many Web Maps:

 This is a guide to GIS Tools.
 Here we discuss the introduction along with the different GIS tools for better understanding.
 You may also have a look at the following articles to learn more –